Oatmeal Chocolate Chip Coconut Cookies Recipe. Gluten-Free Friendly. Vegan Adaptation

 1 tablespoon vanilla extract

-2 cups packed unsweetened coconut (settle for sweetened)
+2 cups packed unsweetened coconut (settle for sweetened, but in this case take out 2 tablespoons sugar))

 3 cups chocolate chips, the smaller the better